hilogames/Flippy/Development.md

 ## Current Tasks

-- Color "Level X:" and "Goals:" headers in Goals screen.

 - Either implement a simple undo stack to undo deletions, or else make the delete button be long-press.
 Simple undo stack: Save deletion to a file, like an export.
 Keep the last five around on filesystem,